 There are neither industry-specific offences nor defences which lead to a particular scrutiny.
 The Competition Law applies to all industries, without exception.
-In terms of cartel enforcement, cement, insurance, mail-cargo transportation, logistics, information and communication technology, pharmaceuticals, healthcare, medical equipment have recently been under investigation for cartel and concerted practice allegations.
+In terms of cartel enforcement, cement, insurance and mail-cargo transportation have recently been under investigation for cartel and concerted practice allegations.

 It is fair to say that the Board may at times consider policies which are not directly related to the protection of competition in the markets.
-The Turkish paper sector investigation (13-42/538-238, 8 July 2013) marks one of the extremely rare files in Turkey where a policy concern not directly related to the Competition Law (i.e. a policy concern relating to minimising trade deficit) may have played a role in the ultimate decision, together with a state action defence of the parties concerned, as the parties' collective behaviour was influenced by a set of rules brought by the relevant ministry tackling trade deficit.
-The Board found that seven paper recycling companies had violated the competition laws by harmonising their commercial behaviours and colluding against wastepaper producers that aimed to export wastepaper.
+The Turkish paper sector investigation (13-42/538-238, July 8, 2013) marks one of the extremely rare files in Turkey where a policy concern not directly related to the Competition Law (i.e. a policy concern relating to minimising trade deficit) may have played a role in the ultimate decision, together with a state action defence of the parties concerned, as the parties' collective behaviour was influenced by a set of rules brought by the relevant ministry tackling trade deficit.
+The Board found that seven paper recycling companies had violated the competition laws by harmonising their commercial behaviours and colluding against waste paper producers that aimed to export waste paper.
 However, the Board did not levy turnover-based monetary fines against the defendants, and granted three-year exemptions under objective criteria.